Sr. DeMolay Perry Casazza

 How has DeMolay impacted your life?

-DeMolay clearly made me a better person in terms of public speaking, organizational skills, and planning.
+DeMolay made me a better person regarding public speaking, organizational skills, and planning.
 But more importantly, DeMolay gave me a great role model in our Chapter Dad, Rod Cary.
 Because I was the son of a single mother, Dad Cary was the primary male influence for me during my formative years.
 He was one of the handful of people whom I have met throughout my life that I would call inherently decent.
 He not only demanded that we respect the bulwarks of the Order, but also demanded that we respect and honor women.
 I think about him every day and consciously strive to emulate his decency in my own life.

 Parting Words of Wisdom